 - salt and freshly ground pepper

-- 1 egg lightly beaten to brush on the pastry
+- 1 small egg lightly beaten to brush on the pastry

 - Use kitchen scissors to cut the lobster tails open and carefully remove the flesh.
 Cut into bite sized pieces and set aside.